iTwin/itwinjs-core/docs/bis/fundamentals/foundation/elementaspect-fundamentals.md

 ## ElementAspects and Relationships

 ElementOwnsUniqueAspect and ElementOwnsMultiAspects relationships are used to define the ownership of ElementAspects by Elements, but what about other ElementAspect relationships?
 The only other relationships that ElementAspects may have are “outward” relationships that effectively map to a single foreign key in the ElementAspect.
-These “outward” relationships cannot be traversed *to* the ElementAspect.
+This kind of relationships are implemented as navigation-properties in ECSchemas.
+ElementAspects cannot be the target of any other relationships.

-For example, A Fireproofing ElementAspect might have a Thickness property and a relationship to a FireproofingMaterial.
-As the relationship is “outward”, it would not be possible to find all the Fireproofing aspects that are related to a FireproofingMaterial without searching.
+For example, A Fireproofing ElementAspect might have a Thickness property and a relationship to a FireproofingMaterial via a navigation-property.

 General behaviors and uses of BIS relationships are discussed in [Relationship Fundamentals](./relationship-fundamentals.md).